voldien/SuperResolution/README.md

   --epochs EPOCHS       Set the number of passes that the training set will be trained against.
   --batch-size BATCH_SIZE
                         number of training element per each batch, during training.
+  --use-checkpoint      Set the path the checkpoint will be saved/loaded.
   --checkpoint-filepath CHECKPOINT_DIR
                         Set the path the checkpoint will be saved/loaded.
   --checkpoint-every-epoch CHECKPOINT_EVERY_NTH_EPOCH